kisaacs/benchmark_charting/misc_notes.md

 ### What to do under the hood
 With the moto: *define ones, use multiple times*.

 - Let users define multiple parameters, and their value range.
-Automatically generate all possible combination of
+Automatically generate all possible combination of parameter list.